rakenapp/mobx-mc/README.md

 Mobx MC:

+Important note the 2.1.x branch is the feature brach for the mobx 4 version of this repo.

 - Separates your domain state from your global state.
 - Makes the data observable so you can track values and derive from it.
 - Communicates with the server to fetch, save, and delete.